 The Company complies with all applicable secretarial standards.

 Policy on directors and Key Managerial Personnel appointment and remuneration and otherdetails

 The Company's policy on directors and Key Managerial Personnel appointment andremuneration and other matters provided in Section 178(3) of the Act has been disclosed inthe corporate governance report.

 Whistle blower policy

-There are no qualifications reservations or adverse remarks made by the statutoryauditors in their audit reports on the Consolidated and Standalone financial statementsfor the year ended December31 2018.
+There are no qualifications reservations or adverse remarks made by the statutoryauditors in their audit reports on the Consolidated and Standalone financial statementsfor the year ended December 31 2019.

 Reporting of frauds by auditors